peterboroughmcr/peterboroughmcr.github.io/racingclasses.markdown

 Hobbywing juststock 17.5 combo part number HW38020321
 Group C or F1 tyres
 LMP style bodyshell
+2S Lipo
+Forward and brake only.
 No reverse set on speedo
-2S Lipo